dot-legal/reference/v1/forms/confidentiality/mutual-non-disclosure.md

 # Mutual Non-Disclosure Agreement

 The parties want to disclose to each other Confidential Information for the Purpose defined below.
-The parties agree as follows:
+The parties agree:

 ## Form